 D’Amato believes food is a basic human right, and no one should ever go hungry.
 This drives her vision for GBFB, and frames her message to government, business and community leaders.

-“Hunger can be solved.
-It will take social and political will, greater awareness and sustainable resources.”
+“Hunger can be solved,” she says.
+“It will take social and political will, greater awareness and sustainable resources.”

-“With our member hunger-relief agencies already working beyond their capacity to meet the region’s growing hunger problem, GBFB is expanding its partnerships, and collaboration with public and private partners to provide healthy food to those in need.”
+“With our member hunger-relief agencies already working beyond their capacity to meet the region’s hunger problem,” says D’Amato.
+“GBFB is expanding its collaboration with public and private partners to provide healthy food to those in need.”